physicsbb/BookOfPhysics/_sources/Review/linalg.md

 $$

 contributes to a vector subspace (much smaller than infinity).

-Now that we have already established a basic understanding of how to work with n-dimensional vectors, we can move onto Hilbert space: infinite dimensional space.

 Since the vectors are infinite dimensional, you would have to add them infinitely.
 That is